itzmeanjan/project-euler/README.md

 ## motivation

 I just came across one freecodecamp [post](https://www.freecodecamp.org/news/projecteuler100-coding-challenge-competitive-programming/), which tempted me to accept _#ProjectEuler100_ challenge.
 It's not like that prior to this I never thought of solving these beautiful mathematical problems, but I never opensourced it.
-So it's looks like a great opportunity to me, where I can challenge my thinking capability.
+So it looks like a great opportunity to me, where I can challenge my thinking and problem solving capability again.

 ## solutions